 DANA CRANSTON | ASSISTANT COACH

-The 2017 season is Dana Cranston’s first year as an assistant coach with the Montana volleyball program.
+The 2018 season is Dana Cranston’s second year as an assistant coach with the Montana volleyball program.

 Cranston was hired in February 2017 after spending one season as a volunteer assistant at her alma mater, Colorado State.
 The Rams won 21 matches and advanced to their 22nd consecutive NCAA tournament in 2016.

-The Rams went 96-25 in four years with Cranston on the roster.
-They won three outright Mountain West championships, shared another and advanced to the NCAA tournament four times, where they picked up wins over Cal State Fullerton, Middle Tennessee State, Oregon and Washington, and advanced to the Sweet 16 in 2009.
+The Rams went 96-25 in four years with Cranston on the roster, winning four Mountain West titles and advancing to the NCAA tournament each season.
+There, the Rams picked up wins over Cal State Fullerton, Middle Tennessee State, Oregon and Washington, and advanced to the Sweet 16 in 2009.

-Cranston, who earned a degree in business administration from Colorado State in 2013, is married to Nic Hallisey.
+Cranston, who earned a degree in business administration from Colorado State in 2013, is married to Montana sports information director Nic Hallisey.